Awards, Scholarships & Jobs

 - confirmation of conference or short course registration

-Involvement and leadership opportunities include Peer programs, community experiences, student leadership conferences, journalism, and career help.
+There are also a number of involvement and leader opportunities at UBC, including Peer programs, community experiences, student leadership conferences, journalism, and career help.
+Check out UBC experiences to learn more!

 Volunteer within EOAS or at the Pacific Museum of Earth for fun, experience (great on a CV!) and to engage in the EOAS community at your own pace.
 Ask at the EOAS inquiries desk (firstname.lastname@example.org), contact the PME director (email@example.com), meet with our advisor, ask a professor, or discuss with your peers in one of the EOAS undergraduate clubs.